 A video message plays.
 A voice pierces through the static: “Time is running out.”

 Join us for a sharing of our new production, ZΩH.
-Experience the stories of inspirational people living on the front line of the climate emergency.
-Work alongside real scientists to help halt humanity’s extinction.
+Experience the real stories of people living on the front line of the climate emergency.
+Work alongside scientists to help halt humanity’s extinction.
 All in a synapse snapping night of theatre at London’s first eco-conscious nightclub.

 Speculation about human destiny has infused culture through myth and cosmology since ancient times.
 Prophetic tales told of what the future holds, of apocalypse and resurrection, often conveying moral messages for the here and now.
 ZΩH taps into that age-old drive to ponder the possibilities of what lies ahead and reminds us that the future is not preordained but subject to human actions and choices.